-The city was founded by the ancient Iberian settlements and has since developed a rich history throughout different eras.
-If you’re ever in the city, relics of its past can be seen.
-Parts of the old castles and towers remain from its past along with an old Roman theater, which is now used as a museum and as a destination on many different city tours.
+The city was founded by the ancient Iberian settlements and has since developed a long and rich history throughout various periods of history.
+If you’re ever in the city, relics of its past can be seen: parts of the old castles and towers remain, whilst a Roman theatre is now used as a museum and popular tourist destination.
 Other relics of the past can be found in many of the museums around the city.

 Towns of the Costa Calida

-Along the Costa Calida coastline are many small towns and villages, each with their own individual character.
-The town of Mazarron is one of the largest towns along the coast, with a constant population of over 20,000 all year-round.
-This can grow drastically during the summer months.
-Aquilas is the southernmost town along this coastline.
-It is near the border of the Almeria province and is a very beautiful town.
-Los Alcazares is another large town along this coastline.
-It is located nearby the large town of San Javier.
+Along the Costa Calida coastline are many small towns and villages, each of them with their own unique beauty.
+The town of Mazarron is one of the largest towns along the coast with a constant population of over 20,000.
+This can grow dramatically during the summer months.
+Meanwhile, Aquilas is the southernmost town along this coastline.
+It is near the border of the Almeria province and again is a very beautiful town.
+Finally, Los Alcazares is located nearby the large town of San Javier.

-Many of the smaller towns and villages each have their own beauty and beaches.
-Each town and village boasts multiple bars and restaurants with many opportunities to take part in multiple water-sports.
+Each town and village offer multiple bars and restaurants, with many opportunities to take part in watersports.
 The town of La Manga is one of the most popular towns along the coastline.
-Here you are able to swim in both the Mar Menor and the glorious Mediterranean sea.
-As the area of La Manga stretches for 24 kilometers, there are many activities you can get involved in, from sports and sandy beaches to grand museums and fabulous restaurants.
+Here you are able to swim in both the Mar Menor and the Mediterranean sea.

 La Manga is a unique selling point for this region of Murcia.
-The strip is a 21-kilometer stretch of land which divides the Mediterranean Sea and the Mar Menor bay.
-This lands itself as one of the most beautiful spots in Spain and it is one of the only places in the world you can get out of one sea and straight away find yourself swimming in another.
+The strip is a 21-kilometre strip of land splitting the Mediterranean Sea and the Mar Menor bay.

 Sports in Costa Calida

-Sports have always been a large part of daily life in Spain and the Costa Calida is no different.
-Throughout the Costa Calida coastline there are many golf courses, including some of the best in Spain.
-That means keen golfers will have no shortage of courses to try their skills on.
+Sports has always been a large part of daily life in Spain, and the Costa Calida is no different.
+Throughout the Costa Calida coastline are many golf courses, to name one example.

-The La Manga resort also offers fantastic facilities for many sports including football, basketball, golf, tennis, cricket, rugby, athletics and much more, including specialist sports such as Gaelic football, diving and netball.
-So if you’re up for trying new things La Manga resort will have you sorted.
+The La Manga resort also offers fantastic facilities for many sports including football; basketball, golf, tennis, cricket, rugby, athletics and much more – including specialist sports such as Gaelic football, diving and netball.
+If you’re up for trying new things, La Manga resort is worth a visit.

-Throughout the coastline, there are many different opportunities to take part in water-sports.
-Almost every town along the Costa Calida offer some sort of water-sports.
-Kayaking, jet skiing, diving, body-boarding, surfing and boating are some of the most popular water sports.
-If you have your own water sports equipment, you can even bring it to one of the smaller towns for some family fun.
+Almost every town along the Costa Calida offers some sort of water-sports.
+Kayaking; jet skiing, diving, body-boarding, surfing and boating are some of the most popular choices.

 Museums in Costa Calida

-If you would like to be a tourist for a day, there are many museums around the Costa Calida and La Manga region.
-In the town of Aquilas there are many museums, including an Archaeological Museum; an Art Museum, many local history museums and a brilliant football museum.
-Many of the local history museums are popular with locals and are a great place to learn about the region.
+If you’d like to be a tourist for a day, there are many museums around the Costa Calida and La Manga region.
+In the town of Aquilas there are many museums including an Archaeological Museum, an Art Museum, many local history museums and a football museum.

 In Mazarron there is a great Roman museum.
-Here visitors can learn about the history of the town and region, including the various civilisations that have occupied it.
-Another great museum of the town is the heritage museum in the main part of the town.
-Exhibitions tend to change here, so visits at different times of the year are great.
+Another great museum of the town is the Heritage Museum in the main part of the town.
+Exhibitions tend to change here, so visits at different times of the year provide great variety.

 There is a Spanish Army museum located in the city of Cartagena alongside many more, including art museums and other military-type museums.
-San Javier also has many worthwhile museums, including the museum of San Javier: a museum dedicated to the town and its surrounding area.
+San Javier also has many worthwhile attractions, including the Museum of San Javier.

 Restaurants and Bars in Costa Calida

-Along the Mazarron coastline, there are many restaurants that are great for families and nights out.
-Restaurant Viggos situated beside the marina is one of the best in the town.
-From great European and Mediterranean dishes to wonderful classic desserts, you will not be disappointed at this restaurant.
-Other great restaurants include La Barraca in Mazarron, Amapola nearby and many others throughout the coastline.
+Along the Mazarron coastline are many restaurants that are great for families and nights out.
+Restaurant Viggos, for example, is situated beside the marina is one of the best choices in the town.
+From great European and Mediterranean dishes to wonderful classic desserts, you will not be disappointed.

-One of the best-hidden gems along the Costa Calida is the Rock Coffee Plaza bar.
+One of the best hidden gems along the Costa Calida is more in-land: Rock Coffee Plaza Bar.
 The food, drinks and hosting are unbeatable.